F4llBack/GroqAPI/README.md

 # GroqAPI for Java

-A simple Java interface for the Groq API.
+A straightforward Java interface for the Groq API.

 **NOTE:**